tschutter/cctools/README.rst

     or vice versa.

 ``ccc``

     Core Commerce Command line tool.
 Interact with CoreCommerce from the command line.
-List categories, products, and variants (personalizations).
+List and search for categories, products, product personalizations, and product options.
+List and search for synthetic data like product question/answers, and product variants (personalizations and/or options).

 ``cclint.py``
     Detects problems in CoreCommerce product data.